-I’ve given more than 50 different talks over the years, at more than 150 conferences and events, especially during my stint as a regular speaker on the No Fluff, Just Stuff symposium tour from 2002–2005.
+I am an experienced speaker, having given more than 60 different talks over the years, at over 200 conferences and events, especially during my stint as a featured speaker on the No Fluff, Just Stuff symposium tour from 2002–2005.

 Quite a few of my recent talks have been recorded and are available to watch online.